ersmax/CSharpProjects/Chapter24_CatacombsOfClass/Ex01_ThePoint/README.md

 ---
 Answers:

-- X and Y properties are immutable, since they have private access modifier.
+- X and Y properties are immutable, since they don't have set methods.
-- It is so to preserve the information hiding OOP: only the object itself should directly access its data.
+- It is so to better control the object behavior